-Project Type Federal Federal and State Credits Only Tax Credits Tax credit projects without an Agency loan, including projects using \$425 per unit \$525 per unit tax-exempt bond financing and 4% credits Projects using RD 515 financing without RPP funding \$250 per unit \$350 per unit Projects receiving an RPP loan, regardless of RD financing. \$500 per unit \$600 per unit Projects including market-rate units, regardless of other financing. \$500 per unit \$600 per unit
+Project Type Tax credit projects without an Agency loan, including projects using \$525 per unit tax-exempt bond financing and 4% credits Projects receiving an RPP loan. \$625 per unit

 The monitoring fee is applied to all units in a project, including all market rate units and units reserved for managers or other personnel.